 14.1.1.
 Time lag - first result

-Time lag is 16 months for all mandatory reporting items and most voluntary reporting items.
-However, some voluntary reporting items for which underlying primary data is not available at T+16 months are reported at T+28 months.
+Time lag is 16 months for all reporting items in Table A - H. Reporting items in Table I are reported at T+28 months.

 14.1.2.
 Time lag - final result

 Material flow accounts are a complex accounting system using source data from many different sources becoming available at different points in time.
 The results delivered to Eurostat contain data available up to T+16 months.
-However not all underlying data is final.
+However, not all underlying data is final.
 Later revisions in the underlying data lead to revisions in previous years.
-Moreover, some of the voluntary reporting items are reported at T+28 months, if their underlying data sources are not readily available at T+16 months.

 14.2.
 Punctuality